ystia/yorc/rest/http_api.md

 }
 ```

-### Get Resource Providers <a name="registry-providers"></a>
+### Get infrastructure usage collectors <a name="registry-infra"></a>

-Retrieves the list of resource providers and their origins.
+Retrieves the list of infrastructure usage collectors and their origins.
 The origin parameter cloud be `builtin` for Janus builtin implementations or for implementations coming from a plugin it is the name of the plugin binary.

 'Accept' header should be set to 'application/json'.

-`GET /registry/resourcesProviders`
+`GET /registry/infra_usage_collectors`

 **Response**
 ```